U.S. House of Representatives

 Election Day is November 3!
 Please join me on this journey.
-Early voting begins today and runs through October 30, and Election Day is November 3!
 I’m confident that as you follow my campaign, you will find that my ideas elevate my candidacy above that of my opponent, Congressman Kevin Brady.

 I look forward to earning your vote.

 The National Debt just exceeded $27,000,000,000,000.
 You read that correctly.
 The United States is $27 trillion in debt.
 When Kevin Brady first went to Congress in 1997, the country was $5 trillion in debt.
 When Donald Trump took office in 2017, the country was $19 trillion in debt.
 Put simply, we are racing toward unsustainable levels of debt.
 Rep. Brady may call himself a Republican, but he's certainly no conservative as our resources are rapidly deteriorating--far from the conservation principles long held by the Republican Party.

 As a mother, I worry about what this continued reckless management of the country will mean for the country we leave the next generation.
 Each year, the United States must currently pay $500 billion (10% of our entire budget) on the interest alone.
 Imagine for a moment how $500 billion could be spent on other programs for the benefit of the Country.